A 5-Step Strategy for Investing in Dividend Stocks

 If our focus is squarely on businesses, what sort of businesses should we invest in?

-Most dividend investors are after a good combination of dividend yield and growth, so my approach is to focus on high-quality companies that are likely to pay a rising dividend over many years and, preferably, many decades.
+As a dividend investor, I want a good combination of dividend yield, dividend growth and capital gains, so I focus on quality companies that are likely to pay a rising dividend for at least the next ten years.

 Not all companies can produce long-term sustainable dividend growth and those that do usually have two key features: quality and defensiveness.

-In a nutshell, most quality companies have durable competitive advantages over their peers.
-These competitive advantages allow them to consistently take market share or expand into new markets repeatedly over many decades.
+In a nutshell, quality companies have durable competitive advantages over their peers.
+These advantages allow them to consistently take market share or expand into new markets repeatedly over many decades.

-You can find quality companies by looking for the following attributes:
+You can find quality companies by asking the following questions:

 The acid test for quality companies is that they generate consistent profits and consistently high returns on capital, where "capital" is funding provided to the company by investors (in the form of shareholder equity), lenders (as loans) and landlords (as leased property).
 That capital is then used to fund offices, stores, warehouses, technology, vehicles and so on, and the aim, of course, is to generate attractive returns from those assets.